didin8080/netflix-project/README.md

 **Step 3: Install Docker and Run the App Using a Container:**

-- Set up Docker on the EC2 instance:
+- Set up Docker on the EC2 instance :

     ```bash